haghard/docker-compose-akka-cluster/README.md

   * To build and publish the image `sbt docker:publishLocal`

-  * To start one seed node and one worker node `docker-compose up -d`
+  * To start one seed node and one worker node `docker-compose -f docker-compose2.yml up -d`

   * To scale up the number of workers `docker-compose scale worker=3`